cm-jones/libdsc/README.md

 ## Description

-libdsc is an open-source C library featuring robust and efficient implementations of the following data structures:
+libdsc is an open-source C library featuring robust, efficient, and generic implementations of the following containers:

 - Vectors: similar to `std::vector`
-- Lists:   similar to `std::forward_list`
+- Lists:   similar to `std::list`
 - Stacks:  similar to `std::stack`
 - Queues:  similar to `std::queue`
 - Sets:    similar to `std::unordered_set`
 - Maps:    similar to `std::unordered_map`

-The libdsc APIs closely resemble those found for the corresponding containers in the C++ Standard Library, which provides familiarity and ease of use to C++ developers.
+The APIs closely resemble those found for the corresponding containers in the C++ Standard Library, which provides familiarity and ease of use to C++ developers.

 ## Version